Bengals end 5-game losing streak, beat Raiders 30-16

+CINCINNATI — An entire month had come and gone without even one win, leaving the Bengals in their deepest drought since 2010.

+Joe Mixon provided just enough to give the sparse crowd a reason to cheer at the end of their final home game.

-CINCINNATI — Joe Mixon had another big game Sunday, rushing for 129 yards and a pair of touchdowns, and the Cincinnati Bengals held on for a 30-16 victory over the Oakland Raiders that ended one of their longest losing streaks under coach Marvin Lewis.
+Mixon ran for 129 yards and a pair of touchdowns Sunday, and Cincinnati held on for a 30-16 victory over the Oakland Raiders that ended one of their longest losing streaks under coach Marvin Lewis, but couldn’t prevent the Bengals from being eliminated from playoff contention for the third straight season.

-Cincinnati wrapped up its home season before another sparse crowd, with 44,568 tickets distributed.
+“I feel like it’s been a loooooong time since we were able to do that,” Mixon said.

+Cincinnati distributed 44,568 tickets for its final home game.
 The Bengals had the second-smallest season attendance in Paul Brown Stadium’s 19 seasons as fans showed frustration with another disappointing season under Lewis.

+The Steelers’ 17-10 win over the Patriots later Sunday ended the Bengals’ minuscule chances of winning the AFC North.

+In a few weeks, Cincinnati will be waiting to see whether Lewis is around for another year or whether the small crowds will prompt owner Mike Brown to make significant changes.
+The slump-busting win provided a temporary relief.

 The Raiders (3-11) are already in next-year mode.
 They fired general manager Reggie McKenzie on Monday and had little on the line against the Bengals.